irvingleonard/devautotools/README.md

 ## env_vars_from_ini

 Produces a string of `key="value"` based on the provided `ini` file data, to be used with the `env` command.
 This can be used to instantiate a container with variables stored on an `ini` file.
 There's an `uppercase_vars` switch to convert all the keys to uppercase, which is usually what you'll want.
-The separator (`sep`) parameter can be used to teplace the builtin space (` `) separator with anything else.
+The separator (`sep`) parameter can be used to replace the builtin space (` `) separator with anything else.

 ## env_vars_from_json